macintorsten/config/README.md

 make test-run          # Run verification tests only
 ```

-The interactive test allows you to try out the full environment with tmux, vim, fzf, and starship prompt.
+The interactive test allows you to try out the full environment with tmux, vim, fzf, and oh-my-posh prompt.

 ## Configuration

 All shell customizations are in `~/.config/bashrc.d/`:
 - `00-path.sh` - PATH configuration
-- `50-starship.sh` - Starship prompt initialization
+- `50-oh-my-posh.sh` - Oh My Posh prompt initialization
 - `60-fzf.sh` - fzf shell integration
 - `70-bat.sh` - bat with fzf preview